N-Endy/CodeReviews.Console.ShiftsLogger/ShiftsLogger.UndercoverDev/README.md

 WorkerShifts is a comprehensive solution for managing worker shifts.
 It consists of two main components:

 1. WorkerShiftsAPI: A .NET Core Web API backend
-2. WorkerShiftsUI: A frontend application (likely a web or desktop app)
+2. WorkerShiftsUI: A frontend application (console)

 This project allows you to create, read, update, and delete workers and their shifts, providing a robust system for shift management.